 Those in power bear the most responsibility for social reforms but are not the only reason for democratic development being slow.
 An overview of opposition parties in Serbia and Montenegro poses questions about their democratic potential.

 The political profile of the Alliance for Serbia that rallies behind the country’s protests is unclear.
-It’s patchwork of several political entities with moderate elements comprising a silent minority.
+It’s a patchwork of several political entities with moderate elements comprising a silent minority.
 The Alliance’s political manifesto is promising in some ways, as it calls for democracy, free media, and free elections.
 It is, however, very ambiguous when it comes to Serbia’s E.U. membership, cooperation with Moscow, and regional policy.
 Regarding Kosovo, the Alliance is more rigid than the current government.
 It is worrisome that the Alliance includes the far-right, chauvinist, Dveri movement boastful of anti-E.U., orthodox-conservative posture.

 Montenegro offers more or less the same picture with some recent positive nuances.
 One of the major opposition parties, Democratic Front, seen as the country’s key Kremlin exponent, is very sympathetic toward the ongoing protests in Montenegro while opposing similar events in neighboring Serbia.
 One of the Front’s leaders has recently joined Steve Bannon’s anti-E.U. organization The Movement.